 6. Traffic, leads, and conversion rates from mobile

-According to Statista research, mobile devices generated more than half (54.4%) of global website traffic in 2021.
+According to Statista research, mobile devices now generate over 60% of global website traffic — a share that has grown steadily every year.
 Suffice it to say that many people view content almost exclusively on their phones and tablets.
-For a better user experience ensure your website is cross-browser tested and optimized.
+For a better user experience, ensure your website is cross-browser tested and optimized.

 That’s why these three metrics are vital if you want to succeed in today’s online market.
 You should design your inbound marketing strategy to reflect the way people interact with your content so that you can better cater to their needs.

-Suppose there is a significant difference between your desktop and mobile traffic, leads, and conversions.
-In that case, you should consider whether it's due to your audience's specific tastes or your content being poorly optimized for mobile.
+If there is a significant difference between your desktop and mobile traffic, leads, and conversions, consider whether it’s due to your audience’s specific tastes or your content being poorly optimized for mobile.

 7. SEO return on investment

-Costs of financing in SEO will vary significantly, depending on whether you decide to hire a freelancer for content writing and link building, hire an agency, an in-house SEOs, or take a do-it-yourself approach to SEO.
+Costs of financing in SEO will vary significantly, depending on whether you decide to hire a freelancer for content writing and link building, hire an agency, an in-house SEO team, or take a do-it-yourself approach.
 Within that, prices will vary significantly from one agency to the next.

 ROI is the holy grail of KPIs.
 It’s crucial in evaluating your marketing budget.
 If your ROI percentage is low or negative, it’s a clear indicator that something is wrong.
 Keep track of this number, compare your previous quarterly and annual reports, and learn from the past.